The Vapnik-Chervonenkis dimension of cubes in $\mathbb{R}^d$: Establishing the upper bound on the VC dimension

+\begin{thm} Any set in $\mathbb R^d$ that is shattered by cubes has at most $\lfloor(3d+1)/2\rfloor$ points. \end{thm} \begin{proof} Let $S$ be a subset of $\mathbb R^d$ with $d+n$ points, and suppose that $S$ is shattered by cubes.
+In order to establish the upper bound, for every axis $i$ we pick points $l_i$ and $u_i$ in $S$ whose $i$th coordinates are minimal and maximal, respectively, among the $i$th coordinates of points in $S$.
+Observe that every point in $S$ must appear somewhere in the list $(l_1, u_1), \dotsc, (l_d, u_d)$ of pairs of extremal points.
+For if that were not the case, and a point $a$ in $S$ did not appear, then the subset $S \setminus \{a\}$ could not be carved out by a cube.

-Now, let $k$ be the number of points that appear precisely once in this list of extrema.
-These $k$ points are distributed over the $2d$ entries of the list, leaving $2d-k$ positions and $d+n-k$ points that must appear at least twice.
-Hence $2d -k \geq 2(d + n -k)$, implying that $k \geq 2n$.
+Now, let $k$ be the number of points in $S$ that appear precisely once in our list.
+These $k$ points are distributed over $2d$ positions in the list of extrema, leaving $2d-k$ positions in the list to be filled by the $d+n-k$ points that appear at least twice.
+So $2d-k \geqslant 2(d+n-k)$, implying that $k \geqslant 2n$.